pancaker-rahhh/reflect/docs/docs/widgets/integration/next-js.md

 # Next.js Integration

-# Next.js Integration

-Integration guide for Next.js 13+ with App Router and Pages Router.
+Integrate Reflect feedback widget into your Next.js application.
+The widget is hosted on a CDN and works seamlessly with both App Router (Next.js 13+) and Pages Router.

 ## App Router (Next.js 13+)

-Use the `Script` component from `next/script` in your root layout:
+For Next.js 13+ using the App Router, add the widget scripts to your root layout file.

+### Add to app/layout.tsx

 ```tsx
 // app/layout.tsx